Top 10 Google Dorks for Bug Bounty Hunters

 6. Exposed Git Repositories

-Finding a .git folder exposes the entire version history of the project.
+Finding a .git folder exposes the entire version history.

 inurl:/.git site:example.com